symfony/symfony-docs/cookbook/upgrade/bundles.rst

 you can test the updated bundle locally without having to install it through Composer.

-If your operating system supports symbolic lings, just point the appropriate vendor directory to your local bundle root directory:
+If your operating system supports symbolic links, just point the appropriate vendor directory to your local bundle root directory:

 .. code-block:: bash

-    $ ln -s /path/to/your/local/bundle/ vendor/you-vendor-name/your-buncle-name
+    $ ln -s /path/to/your/local/bundle/ vendor/you-vendor-name/your-bundle-name

 If your operating system doesn't support symbolic links, you'll need to copy your local bundle directory into the appropriate directory inside ``vendor/``.